-Exhibits at Dickey Ridge Visitor Center at mile 4.6 has both a movie and an interactive exhibit designed to introduce you to your Shenandoah experience.
+Exhibits at Dickey Ridge Visitor Center (mile 4.6)Dickey Ridge Visitor Center has both a movie and an interactive exhibit designed to introduce you to your Shenandoah experience.
 There's a large interactive topographic map and lots of information about what you're likely to see in Shenandoah.

-The exhibits at Byrd Visitor Center (mile 51) tell the stories of Shenandoah's establishment and development, including the controversial acquisition of privately owned land, the work of the Civilian Conservation Corps, and the little-known story of desegregation in the 1930s and 40s.
+These exhibits tell the stories of Shenandoah's establishment and development, including the controversial acquisition of privately owned land, the work of the Civilian Conservation Corps, and the little-known story of desegregation in the 1930s and 40s.
 As each decade has unfolded, Shenandoah's landscape has changed in reflection of Americans' values.
 This exhibit chronicles those changes and seeks to involve you in the future of Shenandoah.

-Massanutten Lodge was the home of Addie Nairn Pollock, co-owner of Skyland Resort.
+Massanutten LodgeMassanutten Lodge was the home of Addie Nairn Pollock, co-owner of Skyland Resort.
 The lodge's living room has been historically refurnished.
 The lodge also houses an exhibit, "The Women of Skyland", which documents the lives of several women who frequented the resort in the Roaring 20s.
 Although from very different backgrounds, they all held in common the need to reach beyond many of the social barriers of the time.
 Check the ranger program schedule for times to visit.